"Star Wars: Rogue One" was re-shot to add an anti-Trump scene.

 It would be beautiful if you write a story, you shoot exactly that, you edit it and it’s a hit.
 But art — or good art — doesn’t work like that.
 It’s a process, and you experiment and react and improve.
 And if I make more films, which I hope to, I want to make them like that as well, where it’s organic and it’s not predetermined.

 While the screenwriters’ statements on social media were offered as reasons for a Star Wars boycott, claims that the writers added a specific “anti-Trump” message to the film during reshoots were completely unfounded.
-A representative for Disney told The Wrap that there was the rumor was completely untrue, and Weitz called Prosbiec out for spreading lies about the film:
+A representative for Disney told The Wrap that the rumor was completely untrue, and Weitz called Prosbiec out for spreading lies about the film:

-When Esquire reached out to Posobiec, he admitted that he hadn’t even seen the film: “I haven’t seen the movie yet, but if the writers are so virulently anti-Trump, I would be surprised to not find that bias embedded in the film.
+When Esquire reached out to Posobiec, he admitted that he hadn’t even seen the film: “I haven’t seen the movie yet, but if the writers are so virulently anti-Trump, I would be surprised to not find that bias embedded in the film.”